-The Director of Nursing will notify the students in writing should it become necessary to dismiss the student.
+The Director of Nursing will notify the students in writing if dismissal becomes necessary.
 The dismissal letter will contain the date and the reason for dismissal.
-It is the responsibility of the student to notify their financial aide institution.
+It is the responsibility of the student to notify their financial aid institution.
 Prepaid tuition will be refunded according to the school refund policy.